azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 ![overworking](https://64.media.tumblr.com/1960133192aad4e6489b44e5b6baa973/269a675dc4112e70-88/s1280x1920/c449c61bdd57dab2606d775659f7a3ee89243f33.png)

 {% bubble Niki %}
-(Tomorrow's prep, check.
+<th>*(Tomorrow's prep, check.
 Sweeping the restaurant and keeping the kitchen clean, check.
-That's pretty much it for work today, all that's left is waiting for Nee-san here--)
+That's pretty much it for work today, all that's left is waiting for Nee-san here--)*</th>

 --Ah, Nee-san, when did you get here?!
 Please come in instead of staying by the door!